zarf-dev/zarf/docs/7-dashboard-ui/3-Zarf-deployment-ui.md

 :::info

-This option is currently only available for linux machines or machines using a linux box.
+This option is currently only available for Linux machines with access to the `root` user.

 :::